 With this awareness, the recent regulatory framework has evolved considerably following the approval of “Regulation (Eu) 2016/679 Of The European Parliament And Of The Council” of 27 April 2016, better known as the General Data Protection Regulation (GDPR), which entered into force on 25 May 2018.
 Article 5(2) GDPR defines the principle of accountability for the data controller.
 The principle states that the data controller is responsible for complying with paragraph 1 of the same article, which prescribes, among others, the principle of “integrity and confidentiality”, i.e. that the data is processed “in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.”

-It is therefore necessary to interpret what qualifies as an “adequate” security or an “effective” measure: the GDPR provides for significant penalties in case of non-compliance, and it is therefore extremely important that organizations provide for technical alignment with the relevant legislation.
+It is, therefore, necessary to interpret what qualifies as “adequate” security or “effective” measure: the GDPR provides for significant penalties in case of non-compliance, and it is consequently extremely important that organizations provide for technical alignment with the relevant legislation.